 5. When the UE battery level change Trigger condition is met, the AM Policy Association Modification procedure is initiated by the AMF.

-Editor’s Note: The detailed mechanism of UE battery level provision is FFS.
+The UE status (e.g. UE battery level) can be provided to the AMF (e.g. using the UE 5GMM Core Network Capability information) during the Initial Registration or Mobility Registration Update procedure within the NAS message.